 Michael Miske Jr., now 46, fits in well with such company.
 Under the cover of legitimate businesses typically bearing the Kamaaina brand name, he started a successful crime syndicate in the late-90s now known as the “Miske Enterprise.”
 According to the 42-page indictment, Miske and his partners waged acts of violence against “rivals, competitors and innocent members of the community over a period spanning years, if not decades.”
 Specifically, he “directed and facilitated numerous assaults, kidnapping, extortion, the use of firearms, attempted murder and murder for hire.”
 Thus far, the explosive-tempered Miske has amassed at least six felony convictions.
 He may be due for quite a few more.

 Here are a few examples of Hawaiian hospitality, Michael Miske-style.
-At Kamaania Termite & Pest Control, if a customer complained about bad service (a frequent occurrence) Miske or an associate would terrorize the customers out of reporting the problem; he also allegedly used the company as a base for money laundering.
+At Kamaania Termite & Pest Control, if a customer complained about bad service (a frequent occurrence) Miske or an associate would terrorize the customer out of reporting the problem; he also allegedly used the company as a base for money laundering.
 In January 2013, two days before the NFL Pro Bowl in Honolulu, Miske was charged with assault for smashing a champagne bottle over the head of Washington Redskins offensive lineman Trent Williams in Miske’s M Nightclub, rendering Williams unable to play.
 And in a particularly vile act, Miske allegedly ordered the July 2016 abduction and murder of a young man, Jonathan Fraser, who accidentally had killed Miske’s son the previous year in a two-car crash.
 Miske, convinced this was no accident, methodically exacted his revenge against Fraser, whose body was never found and who according to authorities likely was not the driver anyway.

 Highly relevant is Miske’s involvement with unions, particularly International Brotherhood of Teamsters Local 996, which represents drivers for movie and television scenes.
 This union, along with Hotel Employees and Restaurant Employees Local 5, long had operated under a nonprofit Honolulu-based hardball outfit called Unity House, a project launched nearly 70 years ago by the late Hawaii labor boss Art Rutledge.
 While Rutledge, definitely Old School, might not have been corrupt, he recognized that outside mobsters under the command of Alema Leota, an associate of Hawaii crime godfather Nappy Pulawa, were muscling their way into union affairs.
 As Union Corruption Update noted in 2006, son Tony Rutledge and grandson Aaron Rutledge carried on the fiefdom for a while until their indictments in 2003 for embezzlement and tax fraud; they would plead guilty in 2006.
 Unity House continued to operate, albeit in worsening financial straits, until it closed shop in 2019.